Funding to Win

 Towards Liberation

-FTW prioritizes donor learning as a key component of our work, inviting funders to learn alongside Black leaders and grassroots organizers who are shaping transformative solutions in the Carolinas.
+FTW prioritized donor learning as a key component of our work, inviting funders to learn alongside Black leaders and grassroots organizers who are shaping transformative solutions in the Carolinas.
 By engaging directly with these movement builders, donors gain deeper insights into the lived experiences of marginalized communities and the complexities of systemic issues they face.
 This shared learning fosters a more informed and equitable approach to funding, ensuring that donor investments are aligned with community needs and contribute to building sustainable, long-term change.

-Through FTW’s collective grantmaking approach, FTW will educate donors on opportunities for deepening investments, shared learning, and support to allocate additional resources and funding to support Black-led social change groups.
+Through FTW’s collective grantmaking approach, FTW educated donors on opportunities for deepening investments, shared learning, and support to allocate additional resources and funding to support Black-led social change groups.
 Funding to Win has historically hosted teach-ins, joy sessions and learning opportunities at various funder conferences to connect donors and build opportunities to build aligned solutions to advance our communities.
-To learn more about FTW learning community and political organizing, sign up here.